 George Kennan was—and remains—an important, even compelling, figure in the early history of the Cold War.
-But these selections from his voluminous and often overwrought diaries reveal him to have been something other than what this honest, if not always moderate, this calm, but not always cool, and detached professional diplomat took himself to be.
+But these selections from his diaries reveal him to have been something other than what this honest and calm, but not always detached and cool, professional diplomat took himself to be.

 The Kennan Diaries, edited by Frank Costigliola (768 pages, W.W.
 Norton, 2014)